judah4/judah4.github.io/_drafts/technical-questions.md

 title:  "How to Answer Questions During a Meeting"
 categories: work
 ---
 How do do you answer questions during meeting?
-Here' my process for questions I have domain knowledge on to questions I have no idea how to answer.
+Here's my process for questions I have domain knowledge on to questions I have no idea how to answer.

-There are 3 kinds of questions:
+## There are 3 kinds of questions:

-1. You know 100%, your domain knowledge, give that expert response
+### You know 100%, your domain knowledge, give that expert response.

+Sometimes you are the expert!
+Make sure to answer confidently.

-1. Something you know that is plausible but not 100% sure.
-Answer the parts you do know, theorize other parts you can with disclaimers, and tell them you need to follow up once you can check for sure
+### Something you know that is plausible but not 100% sure.
+Answer the parts you do know, theorize other parts you can with disclaimers, and tell them you need to follow up once you can check for sure.

-1. No idea, who's the expert to ask about this
+### No idea, who's the expert to ask about this.

-Little bit of research and notes before meetings (I'm not a good note taker, still working on that)
+When possible, a little bit of research and notes before meetings goes a long way.
+I'm personally not a good note taker but even my meager notes help me remember what needs to be brought up during meetings.